What does a Case Manager do?

 Case Manager Job Description Sample

-The Case Manager is responsible for coordinating and managing the care and services for clients, ensuring they receive appropriate support and resources to meet their needs.
-This role involves assessing client needs, developing care plans, and collaborating with various healthcare providers and community resources.
+The Case Manager is responsible for coordinating and managing the care and support services for clients, ensuring they receive the appropriate resources and assistance to meet their needs.
+The Case Manager will work closely with clients, healthcare providers, and other stakeholders to develop and implement individualized care plans.

 Responsibilities:

-- Conduct comprehensive assessments of clients' needs and develop individualized care plans.
+- Conduct initial assessments to determine clients' needs and develop individualized care plans.

 - Coordinate and facilitate access to healthcare services, social services, and other community resources.